 If you’re based in North Devon, see all the forthcoming beach cleans in North Devon and Torridge.

 Devon County Council also provides a community litter pick pack that includes contact details for many of the private beaches in Devon and provides information on what to do with the waste you have collected.

-Set up a community fridge
+Set up a Community Fridge

 Today, an estimated one-third of all the food produced in the world goes to waste.
 Community Fridges are a public space where organisations and households can make perishable food that would have been wasted available to the local community.
-They are social spaces which help to reduce food waste, build trust locally and normalise the sharing of foods and other household items
+They are social spaces which help to reduce food waste, build trust locally and normalise the sharing of foods and other household items.

-Have a look at this 5 step guide which provides an overview of how to set up a community fridge, or this resource from ChangeX that provides a valuable insight into the commitment involved and some tips on how to ensure success.
+You can also have a look at this 5 step guide which provides an overview of how to set up a community fridge, or this resource from ChangeX that provides a valuable insight into the commitment involved and some tips on how to ensure success.